nuls-io/nuls-v2/README.md

 ## Introduction

 NULS is a blockchain infrastructure that provides customizable services and is also a global open-source community blockchain project.
-NULS adopts micro-services to achieve a highly modular underlying architecture, using smart contracts and cross-chain technologies, combined with the ability of Chain
-Factory to quickly build chains, reduce development costs, and accelerate blockchain business application landing.
+NULS adopts micro-services to achieve a highly modular underlying architecture, using smart contracts and cross-chain technologies, combined with the ability of ChainBox to quickly build chains, reduce development costs, and accelerate blockchain business application landing.

 ## Getting Started